kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 Or click [this link to see the movie](https://kazurayam.github.io/HighlightingElementByTestObjectInEachAndEveryStep/)

 ### How to install the plugin into your project

+As of the version 0.5.0 of this project, a small jar file is provided, which contains the `com.kazurayam.ksbackyard.HighlightElement` class compiled and ready for your reuse.

 1. create your own Katalon Studio WebUI test project: e.g, `HighlightElement-demo` project
 2. visit the [Releases](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/releases) page, download the latest `kazurayam-ks-highlightlement-x.x.x.jar` file.